Welcome

 CFA Level 2 Syllabus

-For CFA Level 2, you are required to understand the theoretical models for credit risk assessment and credit portfolio strategies.
-This article focuses on:
+For the CFA Level 2 exam, you are expected to understand the theoretical models for credit risk assessment and credit portfolio strategies, with a focus on the following syllabus points:

 • Explaining expected exposure, loss given default, probability of default, and credit valuation adjustment (CVA)